ivy-llc/ivy/README.md

 ------------------------------------------------------------------------

-Ivy is an open-source machine learning framework and transpiler that enables you to:
+Ivy is an open-source machine learning framework that enables you to:

-- 💥 **Accelerate your development**: this will allow you to make your machine learning model 3x faster than the one you have.
-- 🔄 **Convert your code into any framework**: you can benefit from all the machine learning ecosystems with different and save time from reproducing the same algorithms with ivy.
-You can connect machine learning frameworks together.
 - 🔥 **Autotune and optimize your model**: you can compress your model, get the best cost, and more with Ivy.
+- 💥 **Accelerate your development**: speed up your machine learning models by up to 3x.
+- 🔄 **Convert your code into any framework**: Use and build of top of any model, library, infrastructure or device by converting any code between frameworks.
-- ⚒️ **Write framework-free code**: when you use Ivy as a framework, you can set your favorite machine learning framework as a backend and get its benefits.
+- ⚒️ **Write framework-agnostic code**: when you use Ivy as a framework, you can set your favorite machine learning framework as a backend to as the backend to leverage all its benefits and tools
-- 💻 **Deploy your model**: you can deploy the model on the cloud or have your own containerized machine learning to run on any machine you want without any issues.

 Join our growing community 🌍 to interact with people using Ivy.